 Here’s what the DISM /RestoreHealth command does:

-- Initiates a scan of Windows image to identify any corruption or problems within the system.
+• Initiates a scan of Windows images to identify any corruption or problems within the system.

-- If detect corrupt files, it tries to retrieve the necessary files from Windows Update to repair the image automatically.
+• If detects corrupt files, it tries to retrieve the necessary files from Windows Update to repair the image automatically.

 Dism /Online /Cleanup-Image /RestoreHealth